 4. Build a simple wooden shelf or planter

-A basic shelf or a small planter box is a forgiving first woodworking project — a handful of cuts, some screws, and a sand-down.
-Many timber merchants will cut boards to size, which removes the hardest step if you have no saw.
+A basic shelf or a small planter box is a forgiving first woodworking project — a handful of straight cuts, some wood screws, and a sand-down.
+Many timber merchants will cut boards to your dimensions if you provide them in advance, which removes the hardest step if you have no circular saw or jigsaw at home.

 5. Fit a peel-and-stick backsplash